Samcheok

-Samcheok (/ko/) is a city in Gangwon Province, South Korea.
+Samcheok (/ko/) is a city in the state of Gangwon, South Korea.
 To the west are the Taebaek Mountains, which form a high flat plain of more than 1,000 meters, and to the east the coastal plain slopes sharply.
 Samcheok borders Donghae in the north, Uljin County in North Gyeongsang Province to the south, and Taebaek in the west.
 It covers an area of 1,185.86 square kilometers and has a coastline of 58.4 kilometers.
 Samcheok's city hall is located in Gyo-dong.
 Samcheok includes 2 districts, 6 villages, and 4 neighborhoods or dongs.
 The city's official tree is the zelkova while the official bird is the seagull and the official flower is the azalea.
 Samcheok has the lowest population density of any autonomous city in South Korea.

 History

 Samcheok was initially named Siljikguk or Siljikgokguk.
 During the sixth year of King Jijeung's reign in 505 CE, its name changed to Sil-jick joo.
 In the fifth year of King Muyeol's reign in 658, its name changed to Book-jin.
 Its name changed to Samcheok-gun in the sixteenth year of King Gyeongdeok's reign in 757.
 During the fourteenth year of King Seongjong's reign in 995, its name changed to Cheokjoo.
 During the ninth year of King Hyeonjong's reign in 1018, its name changed to Samcheok-hyun.

 Samcheok-hyun was promoted to Samcheok-bu in 1393 during the second year of King Taejo's reign.
 During the thirteenth year of King Taejong's reign in 1413, it became the Samcheok protectorate before being changed to Samcheok-gun during the thirty-second year of King Gojong's reign in 1895.
 During Japan's occupation of Korea, it was changed to Samcheok-myeon in 1917 and promoted to Samcheok-eup in 1938.

 In 1973, the Hwangji branch office of Jangsung-eup, the most populous in the county, was promoted to Hwangji-eup.
 In 1980, Bukpyeong-eup was incorporated into Donghae-si and Wondeock-myeon was elevated to Wondeock-eup.
 In 1981, Jangseong-eup and Hwangji-eup were joined into Taebaek-si.
 In 1986, Samcheok-eup was elevated to Samcheok-si and Wondeok-eup Ojeo branch office was promoted to Kagok-myeon.
 In 1989, Yonghwa-ri and Jangho-ri were incorporated into Gundeok-myeon.
 In 1994, Hajang-myeon's five districts were incorporated into Taebaek-si.
 In 1995, Samcheok-si and Samcheok-gun were combined and incorporated into Samcheok-si.